What is Exercise Meditation?

 I was struggling with everything mentioned above.

-As a busy entrepreneur my meditation sessions often became planning sessions for the day.
+As a busy entrepreneur my meditation sessions often became planning sessions for the day or just worrying or day dreaming.

 Also, I recently experienced something very traumatic, and I needed to find a way to heal and address the anxiety that came up when I exercised.